Skip to main content

 CaptainsGround

-OUPV (Six-Pack) and Master credentials for charter operators in Massachusetts.
+OUPV (Six-Pack) and Master credential paths for charter boats, tour boats, and passenger-for-hire operators in Massachusetts.

 TL;DR

 Massachusetts does not issue its own captain's license — the credential is the federal USCG OUPV or Master license.
+Pick OUPV for six-passenger uninspected charter boats and Master for inspected passenger vessels or larger passenger count.
 The nearest USCG Regional Examination Center is Boston, MA.
 REC Boston is the home REC for most of New England.
 Cape Cod and Islands charter operators pursue OUPV Near-Coastal for canyon and stripers offshore work; Master 100 is common for whale-watch and ferry operators.

 The credentials charter captains pursue in Massachusetts